dromotherm/documentation/pages/themis/DLCF/README.md

 ### hot water circuits supply optimization

-Traditionnaly, the water temperature in each circuit is defined by the Sauter controllers using a linear function of the outdoor temperature, measured by wired sensors.
+Tipically, the water temperature in each circuit is defined by the Sauter controllers using a linear function of the outdoor temperature, measured by wired sensors.

 Ext T	|Start Tcell|	Start Tnord	|Start Tsud|	Start Tsshall|Start Test|Start Touest --|--|--|--|--|--|--